lightlink-network/hummingbird-client/README.md

 It is designed to work in unison with the [hummingbird-contracts](https://github.com/lightlink-network/hummingbird-contracts) repository.

-Documentation can be found [here](https://docs.lightlink.io/lightlink-protocol/achitecture-and-design/lightlink-protocol-deep-dive)
+Documentation & deployed contract addresses can be found [here](https://docs.lightlink.io/lightlink-protocol/achitecture-and-design/lightlink-protocol-deep-dive).

 ## Usage